 Context

 Article 6(4) of Regulation 2019/943 obliges TSOs to settle balancing energy (utilisation) on a Pay as Cleared (PAC) basis for standard and specific balancing products.
 Currently most balancing products in GB use a Pay as Bid (PAB) settlement for balancing energy as an Alternative Payment Mechanism.
-We have created a Pricing Proposal (PP), which has been approved by Ofgem, to assess which payment mechanism is best for new products.
-Please see the PP for full detail, which is available here.
+We have created a Pricing Methodology (PM), which has been approved by Ofgem, to assess which payment mechanism is best for new products.
+Please see the PM for full detail, which is available here.

 This assessment is to be submitted as part of the EBR Article 18 submission.

-This submission is to be revisited within the first two years of a product going live, then every 3years, as outlined in the PP, subject to the market assessment outcome.
+This submission is to be revisited within the first two years of a product going live, then every 3years, as outlined in the PM, subject to the market assessment outcome.

 Each new product that is put forwards must complete this assessment against the outlined criteria: